klogging/klogging/README.md

 #### Logback / Log4j

-These solid, but venerable Java libraries and have formed the backbone of Java logging for more than 10 years.
+These solid, but venerable Java libraries have formed the backbone of Java logging for more than 10 years.
 The limitations I find are:

 * They are designed to log strings of text with embedded information that is